wafibismail/exploring-cpp/README.md

 - in the book, Queue ADT is represented in:
   - array / ring buffer
     - keeping track of both head and tail to avoid having to shift elements
+- by convention, an empty tree's height is defined to be -1
+- the AVL algorithm (for maintaining trees' balance) is used in the book as it's easy to understand, though it is by no means the most efficient.
+  - with AVL trees, balance after insertion can always be restored by performing one operation i.e. either:
+    - single rotation
+    - double rotation
+- traversing / walking a binary tree: to step through its nodes
+  - preorder traversal: when the key in each node is processed before the recursive calls to process the subtrees
+  - postorder traversal: processing each node after both recursive calls
+  - inorder traversal: processing the current node between the two recursive calls